MaxwellOlliver/bradoo-test/backend/docs/vendors/post.md

 **Data constraints**

-Provide name, CNPJ, city and a products array of Vendor to be created.
+Provide name, CNPJ, city and a products array to be created.

 ```json
 {